joeyology/taleno-digital/src/pages/blog/what-is-a-data-warehouse.md

 Data Warehouse is basically a database or a storage of data.
 However, because a data warehouse is designed mainly for analytical purposes, it must be fast and scalable.
 That's why it's a bit different from the transactional databases.

 ### Why do we need a Data Warehouse?

+Because a typical cloud data warehouse today has a columnar based structure for storing the data that makes it reading massive amount of data super fast.
+Unlike the row based structure of a typical database management system that is designed primarily for transactional purposes.